Dark web

 Main page of a secret group on Telegram, dedicated to selling stolen data.

-According to the Telegram moderation overview[3] page, the platform blocks tens of thousands channels and users daily, specifically due to violation of the app’s Terms of Service.
+According to the Telegram moderation overview page, the platform blocks tens of thousands of channels and users daily, specifically due to violations of the app's Terms of Service.
 This moderation also spans millions of messages, including abusive, illegal, and otherwise harmful content.
-Based on Telegram’s data, more than 14 million groups and channels have been blocked by the app in the first half of 2025 alone.
+Based on Telegram's data, more than 14 million groups and channels have been blocked by the app in the first half of 2025 alone.
 However, even with these efforts, countless Telegram dark web groups continue to exist.

 Common types of illegal activities on Telegram